-All students must choose one of the themed clusters listed below (Cluster 1-3) and complete the reading of two texts.
+All students must choose one of the themed clusters listed below (Cluster 1-4) and complete the reading of two texts.
 Students may not mix and match texts from different clusters.
-Within each cluster, students must read the non-fiction text designated "Required Read," but they may choose one of the three fiction texts listed.
+Within each cluster, students must read the non-fiction, but they may choose one of the three fiction texts listed.
+Students must complete the attached questions for each book (a total of 6 questions for each book) and turn them into their Language Arts teacher at the beginning of the year.